Benders Decomposition for Bi-objective Linear Programs: Computational Experiments

+Tables \ref{tab:RobertiDBA}-\ref{tab:BMKP_min_max_avg_DBA} give a summary of the DBA runs for our three instance types.
+Table \ref{tab:RobertiDBA} has the same first six columns as Table \ref{tab:Roberti}, and Tables \ref{tab:BPP_DBA} and \ref{tab:BMKP_min_max_avg_DBA} have the same first four columns as Tables \ref{tab:BPP} and \ref{tab:BMKP_min_max_avg}.
+The subsequent columns are the number of DBA iterations (itDBA), that is the number of times single-objective Benders decomposition was called to solve a weighted problem (note that $\text{itDBA} = 2|\Z_n|-1$); the DBA runtime (tDBA); the ratio of DBA and \gls{BBSA} runtime (tDBA/tBBSA) and the average DBA runtime per iteration (tDBA per it).
+If the runtime ratio tDBA/tBBSA exceeds 1, then \gls{BBSA} runs faster than DBA.
+Tables \ref{tab:BPP_DBA} and \ref{tab:BMKP_min_max_avg_DBA} show averages.

-We observe that solving our problem instances with the proposed \gls{BBSA} is more effective than solving a sequence of weighted single-objective standard Benders decomposition problems, as the columns DBA in Tables \ref{tab:Roberti}-\ref{tab:BMKP_min_max_avg} show very clearly, where the \gls{DBA} run-time ratio mostly exceeds $1$, often quite significantly.
+Solving our problem instances with the proposed \gls{BBSA} is more effective than iteratively solving single-objective weighted-sum standard Benders decomposition problems, as the columns tDBA/tBBSA in Tables \ref{tab:RobertiDBA}-\ref{tab:BMKP_min_max_avg_DBA} show very clearly, where the run-time ratio mostly exceeds $1$, often quite significantly.
 Some \gls{BFCTP} instances are challenging and a time limit of $10000$ seconds is applied to \gls{DBA}.
-The \gls{DBA} did not find all extreme non-dominated points in three instances of \gls{BFCTP} data sets 2 and 3.
-There are only a few small instances where \gls{DBA} works better than the \gls{BBSA}.
+The \gls{DBA} did not find all non-dominated extreme points in two instances of \gls{BFCTP} data set 3.
+There are only a few small instances where \gls{DBA} outperforms the \gls{BBSA}.

+Depending on the type of instance, different factors affect \gls{DBA} performance.
+For \gls{BFCTP} instances, degeneracy makes solving problems with Benders decomposition slow in general, and this applies also to the single-objective weighted Benders problems solved by \gls{DBA}.
+We also observe that \gls{DBA} generates many more feasibility and optimality cuts than the \gls{BBSA}.
+In making this comparison it should be noted that different iterations of \gls{DBA} may generate the same cut and we might hence be counting some cuts multiple times, whereas cuts counted for the \gls{BBSA} are always unique cuts.
+For instance, in Data Set 2 of the \gls{BFCTP} instances, between 21.5 and 42.26 times as many feasibility cuts are generated by \gls{DBA} compared to the \gls{BBSA}, and this ratio is significantly higher for Data Set 3. \gls{DBA} also generates more optimality cuts although the ratio is lower (between 2.25 and 3.93 for instances with $\sigma > 0$).
+Both approaches would be similarly affected by degeneracy.